Paul DeJong Preview, Player Props: Giants vs. Reds

 Reds Pitching Rankings

-- The Reds have the 25th-ranked team ERA across all league pitching staffs (4.74).
+- The Reds have the 25th-ranked team ERA among all league pitching staffs (4.74).

-- Reds pitchers combine to give up the fourth-most home runs in baseball (183 total, 1.4 per game).
+- Reds pitchers combine to allow the fourth-most home runs in baseball (184 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.